-Dean Armstrong QC is a highly experienced practitioner who has been involved in some of the highest profile cases of the last decade including R v Darwin ( the canoeist case ), R v Asil Nadir, R v Tabak ( murder of Joanna Yeates in Bristol ), and the cases involving the collapse of the News Of The World newspaper.
+Dean Armstrong QC is a highly experienced practitioner who has been involved in some of the highest profile cases of the last decade including the collapse of the News Of The World newspaper.
 He has also provided advice to those involved in the “Cash for Honours” inquiry and the Leveson inquiry.

-He is a regular commentator on legal matters both for Sky and BBC TV as well as on the radio and has recently been a contributor on cyber matters on BBC Business breakfast briefing.
+He is a regular commentator on legal matters both for Sky and BBC TV as well as on the radio.

-He has a City background, having been employed by blue chip corporates and major City Solicitors and has advised on mergers and acquisitions, directors and shareholders rights and obligations, and set up the regulatory regime for a major multi national.
-The combination of City based advisory experience and high level advocacy makes him suitably placed to lead large scale City Litigation.
+Dean has a City background, having been employed by blue chip corporates and major City Solicitors and has advised on mergers and acquisitions, directors and shareholders rights and obligations, and set up the regulatory regime for a major multi national.

-In recent years he has become increasingly involved in all matters cyber and he is co author of Cyber Security Law and Practice, an authoritative and thorough textbook in this new area.
-Dean lectures extensively on this subject and, in recent times, has advised high profile entities on GDPR and the consequences of a data breach.
+In recent years he has become increasingly involved in all matters cyber and he is co author of Cyber Security Law and Practice, an authoritative and thorough textbook in the fast developing world oftechnology.
+This popular work has recently been thoroughly updated and expanded upon in a second edition.
+He is also co author of the first legal textbook written by counsel on Blockchain and Cryptocurrency.
+The International Legal and Regulatory Challenges of Blockchain and Cryptocurrency has been well received across the world.
+Dean has been commissioned to write two more books next year on cyber litigation and cyber insurance.
+Dean lectures extensively on this subject and, in recent times, has been asked to speak to high profile entities on all aspects of data regulation.
 Dean has also advised the Law Commission on proposed changes to domestic data protection law.